Combinatorial description of the principal congruence subgroup $\gamma$(2) in SL(2, z): Proof of Theorem

-\begin{rem} Let us mention that Part (i) of Theorem~\ref{MaThm} can be deduced from the combinatorial model and results of \cite[Thm 7.3]{CH}.
-One can also deduce from this model that every quiddity $(\overline{c_1},\ldots,\overline{c_n})$ coming from a $(3|4)$-dissection can be lift to an integer solution $({c_1},\ldots,{c_n})$ of Equation~\eqref{CoCEqI}. \end{rem}
+\begin{remark} Let us mention that Part (i) of Theorem~\ref{MaThm} can be deduced from the combinatorial model and results of~\cite[Thm 7.3]{CH}.
+One can also deduce from this model that every quiddity \((\overline{c_1},\ldots,\overline{c_n})\) coming from a \((3|4)\)-dissection can be lifted to an integer solution \(({c_1},\ldots,{c_n})\) of equation~\eqref{CoCEqI}. \end{remark}